learn-co-curriculum/phase-1-intro-to-context/README.md

 The amazing thing is that in the 21st century this style of programming is back in vogue!
-We're not using punch cards, but the ability to spin up hundreds of little computers in a cloud, hand them each a bundle of records, and get answers back and process the answers are records is _cutting-edge_!
+We're not using punch cards, but the ability to spin up hundreds of little computers in a cloud, hand them each a bundle of records, and get answers back and process the answers are records is _cutting-edge!_

 In fact, a program to do `map` and `reduce` operations at scale on a cloud was standardized in the 2000s.
 Guess what it's called? [`mapReduce`][mapreduce]